 GRE and TOEFL or IELTS: GRE general test required.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.

-Statement of Academic Purpose (all programs except Joint M.A. in International Relations/Journalism): The program in International Relations (IR) is interested in training individuals who wish to make a difference on international affairs either through continued academic study or via the actual practice of international affairs in government, the non-governmental or private sector.
-Please explain in a brief and concise manner how your past studies and work experience relate to a course of study at the graduate level in international relations at NYU.
+Statement of Academic Purpose (all programs except Joint M.A. in International Relations/Journalism): The program in International Relations (IR) trains individuals who wish to make a difference on international affairs either through continued academic study or via the actual practice of international affairs in government, the non-governmental or private sectors.
+Please explain, in a brief and concise manner, how your past studies and work experience relate to a course of study at the graduate level in international relations at NYU.
 You should include how your educational objectives will help you to achieve your future career goals, and should briefly outline where you see yourself 10 years after graduating from NYU.
-Please also explain why you chose to apply to study in the IR Program at NYU and how NYU specifically will help you to advance your personal and professional objectives.
+Please also explain why you chose to apply to study in the IR Program at NYU, or the dual degree M.P.A.-M.A. in Public and Non-Profit Management and Policy and International Relations, and how NYU specifically will help you to advance your personal and professional objectives.

 Statement of Academic Purpose (Joint M.A. in International Relations/Journalism): Journalism requires applicants to write a personal essay.
 The essay is an extremely important part of the application, so treat it accordingly.
 The essay should be 1,000 to 1,500 words in length.
 In addition, all applicants must submit at least two samples of their work, whether published or not.